 In 2009 (and again in 2012) we conducted a survey of the approximately 690 commercial apple growers in NY with the help of the National Agricultural Statistics Service, New York Field Office.
 Our survey included 24 questions related to grower practices and perceptions about native bees as pollinators.
 The majority of growers surveyed (85%) viewed native bees a significant pollinators in their orchards and many growers (68%) expressed willingness to adopt low-cost management practices for enhancing native bee diversity and abundance in their orchards.
 Overall, the view from orchard managers was extremely positive toward the contribution of native bees to apple pollination.
 For more information on our survey data, see the New York Fruit Quarterly, Spring 2010.

-These various projects are currently funded by a USDA-AFRI grant and a grant from the Atkinson Center for a Sustainable Future.
-This project involves an army of undergraduates and temporary technicians, two graduate students (Mia Park; mgp27[at]cornell.edu and Mary Centrella; mlc344[at]cornell.edu) and two post-docs (EJ Blitzer; ejb278[at]cornell.edu and Laura Russo; lr382[at]cornell.edu).
+These various projects were funded by a USDA-AFRI grant and a grant from the Atkinson Center for a Sustainable Future.
+These projects involved an army of undergraduates and temporary technicians, three graduate students (Mia Park: mgp27[at]cornell.edu, Mary Centrella: mlc344[at]cornell.edu and Katherine Urban-Mead (kru4[at]cornell.edu) and two former post-docs (EJ Blitzer; ejb278[at]cornell.edu and Laura Russo; lr382[at]cornell.edu).